-Note that you should use tacks – before you sew up the head! – to play around with the eye placement.
-Because the placement of the eyes, nose and mouth can make or break your amigurumi project.
+Note that you should use tacks – before you sew up the head! – to play around with eye placement.
+Because the placement of the eyes, nose, and mouth can make or break your amigurumi project.

 Ready to crochet amigurumi?
 Find Free amigurumi crochet patterns at Amiguworld.